milanglacier/minuet-ai.el/README.md

 inference, you can deploy either `qwen-2.5-coder` or `deepseek-coder-v2` through Ollama using the `openai-fim-compatible` provider.

+Note: as of January 27, 2025, the high server demand from deepseek may significantly slow down the default provider used by Minuet (`openai-fim-compatible` with deepseek).
+We recommend trying alternative providers instead.

 # Prompt

 See [prompt](./prompt.md) for the default prompt used by `minuet` and